Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 6

 Stars vs. Kraken Betting Trends

-- Seattle has played 56 games this season with over 5.5 goals.
+- Dallas and its opponent have posted more than 5.5 goals in 48 of 93 games this season.

-- The Stars have won 74.1% of their games when favored on the moneyline this season (20-7).
+- The Stars have been victorious in 20 of their 27 games when they were favored on the moneyline this season (74.1%).

-- The Kraken have been an underdog in 24 games this season, with nine upset wins (37.5%).
+- The Kraken have been listed as the underdog 24 times this season, and upset their opponent nine times.

-- Seattle has gone 7-5 when bookmakers have listed them as underdogs of +140 or longer on the moneyline.
+- Seattle is 7-5 when it is underdogs of +140 or longer on the moneyline.

 Stars Player Props